hthelander/Project-4/README.md

 ## Overview

 This collaborative project was created to assist the user in identifying which emails or texts messages they receive are spam or ham (normal).
-Machine learning was utilized to produce these results.
+Spam emails and text messages were gathered from various datasets.
+Machine learning was utilized to produce these results; multiple models were pre-processed, trained, and tested to uncover the model wtih the most accuracy.

 ## Analysis